How to Evaluate the Security of Your Mobile Banking App (Part 1)

 A last category of attacks is to attack the confidentiality of the endpoint or messages.
 There are quite a few common frameworks which can leak information about the endpoint if you just query it the right way, such as looking for common method names on a SOAP service.
 A common tool for validating endpoints is to use Metasploit as it already has a lot of exploits and test of known exploits built-in.
 Using something like Metasploit to scan and evaluate the security of your public APIs is a minimum.

-In the next post in this series, we’ll talk more about how you can check if your app is vulnerable to malware running on the device itself.
-Stay tuned
+In the next post, we’ll talk more about how you can check if your app is vulnerable to malware running on the device itself.